clarkritchie/tickr-rpi-ws281x/README.md

 This is small software + hardware project for use on a Raspberry Pi 3.

-Its purpose in life is to allow the user to control a programmable LED light strip using the power output from a Wahoo KICKR trainer (or TICKR Heart rate monitor) over BLE.
-In other words, if you pedal easy, the LEDs will be green, but if pedal hard the LEDs will turn red, orange or even yellow.
+Its purpose is to control a programmable LED light strip with the power output from a Wahoo KICKR trainer (or maybe a TICKR Heart rate monitor) over BLE.
+In other words, if you pedal easy, the LEDs will pulse a slow green, but if pedal hard, the LEDs will turn blick red, orange or yellow.

 | Watts | LED Color |
 | --- | ----------- |